Intervention/docs/image/v4/getting-started/frameworks.md

 ### Application-wide Configuration

+You have two configuration options, depending on how much control you need.

 #### Basic Configuration

 After the installing, you can configure intervention image for the framework.
 By default, the bundle